Positive COVID-19 tests derail Kansas, Virginia tourney runs - WTMJ

 “I’m hurting for our players, especially our seniors,” Bennett said in a statement.
 “I told our young men they have every reason to be disappointed, but it is still very important how they choose to respond.
 We are exhausting all options to participate in the NCAA Tournament.”

-Virginia athletic director Carla Williams said in the statement the school was “in communication with the appropriate officials regarding our participation” in the NCAA Tournament, which starts Thursday.
+Virginia athletic director Carla Williams said in the statement the school was “in communication with the appropriate officials regarding our participation” in the NCAA Tournament.

 The Jayhawks learned earlier this week they would be without center David McCormack and backup forward Tristan Enaruna due to COVID-19 protocols.
 They beat No. 25 Oklahoma 69-62 in the quarterfinals without them, and had gone the entire season without an outbreak that forced a cancellation or postponement.